 - 10300mW @ 1170mA USB Load

-I, like the rest of the community and no doubt the team at the Raspberry Pi Foundation were disappointed that this issue made it’s way though internal testing and into production.
+I, like the rest of the community and no doubt the team at the Raspberry Pi Foundation were disappointed that this issue made its way through internal testing and into production.
 The PoE HAT is ultimately a very simple circuit in comparison to the Raspberry Pi, that getting power filtering wrong was a huge surprise.
 I wish the team had been a little bit more open and engaging with the community at the start, without The Register needing to get involved to add some weight behind the investigations.
 I’m sure behind the scenes it was being actively investigated, but keeping the community in the dark about what was happening was a poor way of handling it.

 Thanks for reading (if you got this far)!